I love using WordPress, It literally made it easy for coding noobs like me to set up amazing and beautiful websites in hours. Not weeks.

 As you can see Thrive Architect loaded 0.5 seconds faster than Elementor over an average of 10 runs when tested with GTmetrix.

-Both tests where the same host, same website, same content, they both had a video, 2 hyperlinks, 3 images, headings and call to action buttons.
+Both tests were the same host, same website, same content, they both had a video, 2 hyperlinks, 3 images, headings, and call to action buttons.
 Standard stuff of what you would put on a page.

 I use Thrive with all my sites and while I’m not really a fan of all of their products, Thrive Architect is one I stand behind (and like I said, the numbers don’t lie!)

-You can buy Thrive Architect as a one time fee or as apart of the Thrive Themes membership.
+You can buy Thrive Architect for a one-time fee or as a part of the Thrive Themes membership.

 Now it’s time to look at what SEO plugin to use.

 This is something that people overlook when it comes to speed, but quickly Rank Math has become the standard for an SEO plugin.
 It combines features of multiple paid plugins into one easy-to-use SEO plugin, that happens to be free.

 And best of all, if you are using Yoast, it’s simply a 1 click import of all of your old settings.